Bush Cooking – another way to enjoy the fire

 In my case, I learned quickly that during strong wind, charcoal is much hotter than normal, and my cake would burn black in a really short period of time.
 The type of wood can also have an impact on the temperature and time of cooking.

 A general rule – I open my pot every 15 minutes to check the progress and estimate how long food it takes for food to be ready.

 How to set campfire cooking

-Please don’t put too many coals around your oven, and definitely don’t bury them in the campfire.
+Don’t put too many coals around your oven, and definitely don’t bury the camp oven in the campfire.
 Overdoing it can cause food to burn.
 Take one shovel of coals from the campfire and put it in a secure place away from direct flames.

 Set camp oven on top of coals.
 One shovel full of coals should be enough for a small camp oven to generate enough heat to cook your meal.

 Put some coal on the lid of the oven and spread it evenly.
-It’s a good practice to turn the pot 180 degrees every 15-20 minutes.
-This will help keep the temperature even (some coals could be hotter than the other).
+It’s good practice to turn the pot 180 degrees every 15-20 minutes.
+This will help keep the temperature even (some coals could be hotter than the others).

 But don’t sneak peek too often – otherwise, magic will not happen.

 I replace coals underneath the oven when I see that the temperature is dropping.
 Keep your Dutch oven away from open fire as it could be tempting, but it is a simple recipe for burned food.